barbarer/py4e-int/_sources/strings/traversal.rst

     :answer_c: 4
     :answer_d: Error, the for statement cannot have an if in its body.
     :correct: b
-    :feedback_a: The for loop visits each index but the selection (conditional) only prints some of them.
+    :feedback_a: Incorrect!
+This program only prints the characters at even index positions.
+Try again.
-    :feedback_b: Yes, it will print all the characters at even index positions and the i character appears twice in an even location.
+    :feedback_b: Correct!
+It will print all the characters at even index positions and the i character appears twice in an even location.
-    :feedback_c: i is at positions 1, 4, 7, and 10.
+    :feedback_c: Incorrect!
+The for loop visits each index but the if statement means only some of their values are printed.
+Try again.
-    :feedback_d: The for statement can have any statements in its body, including if as well as for.
+    :feedback_d: Incorrect! for statements can have any kind of statements in their bodies, including if statements.
+Try again.

     How many times is the letter i printed by the following statements?